Appendix: Config Format Reference

 x

-- This entry only provides hint enhancements; it does not declare or validate the value/type of scripted variables.
+- This entry only provides "hint enhancement" and is not responsible for declaring or validating the value and type of scripted variables.

 definitions = {